Your Care Needs

-- find out what support you need to help you live independently at home
+- help you to find out what support you need to live independently at home

 - offer information and advice on what support might be available in the community

-Many people are put off by the idea of an assessment, but it’s not something you should worry about.
-The assessment is not a test you can pass or fail, it’s simply a straightforward way of finding out what help you might need to make life easier for you.
+Many people are worried about having these conversations.
+They can seem negative and emotional, but it’s simply a straightforward way of finding out what help you might need to make life easier for you.

-If you prefer you can complete your own assessment form and send it to Newcastle City Council.
+If you prefer you can complete your own review of your needs and send it to Newcastle City Council.
 The council may then ask you some questions or ask for more information from people such as your GP.
 Contact Community Health & Social Care Direct for more information.

 It may also help to talk these things through with someone that knows you well, as an extra viewpoint can be useful.